hujhax/austin-improv-wiki/Troupes/Backpack Picnic.md

 ## History
 The troupe had a webseries on ON Networks.

-After going dormant in 2008, the troupe performed several reunion shows for [[The Out Of Bounds Comedy Festival]].
+After going dormant in 2008, the troupe performed several reunion shows for [[Festival/The Out Of Bounds Comedy Festival|The Out Of Bounds Comedy Festival]].

 ## Media
 ### Videos
-* [Video](http://blip.tv/out-of-bounds-comedy-festival/backpack-picnic-sat-10pm-svt-apples-stage-1238295) of their 8/30/08 show at [[The 2008 Out of Bounds Comedy Festival]].
+* [Video](http://blip.tv/out-of-bounds-comedy-festival/backpack-picnic-sat-10pm-svt-apples-stage-1238295) of their 8/30/08 show at [[Festival/The 2008 Out of Bounds Comedy Festival|The 2008 Out of Bounds Comedy Festival]].

 #### Sketches
 * ["Suppression Bakery"](http://youtu.be/G2mBcsGM95Y)